failsafe-lib/failsafe/README.md

 #### Synchronous Retries

-Once we've defined a retry policy, we can perform a retryable synchronous invocation:
+Once we've defined a retry policy, we can perform a retryable synchronous execution:

 ```java
 // Run with retries